Create a professional CV now!

 The personal statement in your first CV doesn’t have to be long.
 On the contrary, it should be concise and consist of 3–4 sentences at maximum, which is around 50–150 words.
 Answering the following questions will help you get straight to the point:

-Many employers, specifically large companies and organizations, use Applicant Tracking Systems (ATS) to filter and screen job applications.
-When crafting your personal statement, make sure to include the company name and the position you apply for.
+Many employers, specifically large companies and organisations, use Applicant Tracking Systems (ATS) to filter and screen job applications.
+When crafting your personal statement, make sure to include the company name and the position you are applying for.
 Additionally, try to reflect what was outlined in the job ad, paying particular attention to specific job keywords.

 As an extra clue, consider writing your personal statement once the overall CV structure and content are all ready.
 It’ll be just easier to draw the most significant information out of it and make your personal statement more substantial.